Anders-E/Junction-2017_Fortum-Home/README.md

 ## Introduction

-With the introduction of technology such as Google Home and the Apple HomeKit line of products, the demand for smart home services is on the rise and Fortum has the opportunity to take a leading role.
+With the introduction of technology such as Google Home and the Apple HomeKit line of products, the demand for smart home services is on the rise and Fortum has the opportunity to take a leading role in the field.

-This project aims to bring an entry level smart home feature to the customers of Fortum, without requiring hardware installation beyond what is already planned.
+This project aims to bring an entry level smart home feature to the customers of Fortum without any additional hardware requirements.

 ## Problem Statement

-What new useful services can be created utilizing already existing data, that are applicable for Fortums large customer base?
+What new useful services can be created utilizing already existing data that are interseting to and applicable for Fortums large customer base?

-## Notifications
+## Husa

-Enter Home Statuses.
-An exciting addition to the Fortum app, giving the customer an entry level smart home feature without any additional expense.
+Enter Husa, an addition to the already existing Fortum app, Husa gives the customer an entry level smart home feature in the shape of notifications.

-The main feature of the Fortum Home app is...

-### continually updated Home Statuses
+### Home Status - In Real Time

-The Fortum app already allows the user to see their current energy use.
-This information, however interesting, isn't used by the average customer.
-We propose a simplified version of the information targeting the customer; Is your home sleeping or active?
+The Fortum app already allows the customer to view his/her homes power consumption in real time.
+This information, however interesting isn't used by the majority of customers.
+Husa simplifies this information into two categories and informs the customer if his/her home is asleep or active.

 #### Asleep
 When next to no power-related activity is taking place, apart from indoor climate being maintained, your home status on the app will be showing the *Asleep* status.